programmerraja/Hirezen/README.md

 - Generate tailored interview questions based on the resume and job role
 - Save and manage multiple interviews
 - Redact personal information from resumes for privacy
+- Export questions and answers to PDF or text format
+- Customize question types and difficulty levels

 ## Setup